Emergency Medical Responder

-Certified first responder training is available through most technical colleges as well as some independent training services.
-Being a certified first responder has become a requirement for many law enforcement agencies and other emergency personnel.
+Emergency Medical Responder training is available through most technical colleges as well as some independent training services.
+Being an emergency medical responder has become a requirement for many law enforcement agencies and other emergency personnel.
 There are also a growing number of first responders in other fields.
 Teachers, lifeguards, utility workers, bus drivers, hunting and fishing guides and flight attendants are among the growing list of certified first responders.

-When the 40 to 60 hours of training are complete, certification lasts for two years.
-Some time before two years expires a training update course of 16 hours is required to maintain certification.
+When the 80-120 hours of training are complete, certification lasts for two years.
+Sometime before two years expires, a training update course of 12 hours is required to maintain certification.
 The requirements for reinstatement vary.
 Below is an excerpt from the National Registry of Emergency Medical Technicians website dictating the various procedures and time frames.

 To be reinstated once the First Responder National Registration has lapsed, the candidate must:

-If lapsed within a two-year period, successfully complete a First Responder Refresher program, submit a new application and fee, successfully complete the National Registry cognitive examination and a practical examination that equals or exceeds the criteria established by the U.S. Department of Transportation: First Responder Final Practical Skills Exam, Appendix "H"; including One and Two Person CPR, Infant CPR and Unresponsive Adult Obstructed Airway.
+If your EMR license has lapsed within a two-year period, it is required that you should successfully complete a First Responder Refresher program, submit a new application and fee, successfully complete the National Registry cognitive examination and a practical examination that equals or exceeds the criteria established by the U.S. Department of Transportation: First Responder Final Practical Skills Exam, Appendix "H"; including One and Two Person CPR, Infant CPR and Unresponsive Adult Obstructed Airway.